JulianaOsemeke/to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # to-do-list
-This is a solo project that enatils building a to do list with Javascript and Webpack
+This is a solo project that entails building a to do list with Javascript and Webpack

 ![screenshot](dist/Assets/toDo.png)